Giant babax

-The giant babax (Pterorhinus waddelli) is a species of bird in the laughingthrush family Leiothrichidae, found in India and Tibet.
-It prefers the low bushes at the edge of the southern Tibetan plateau, and is threatened by habitat loss.
-A common sight around villages and monasteries, where it feeds off scraps, it is a bulky, long-tailed brown bird with a curved bill and dark streaks.
+The giant babax (Pterorhinus waddelli) is a species of bird in the laughingthrush family Leiothrichidae, found in northeast India and southern Tibet.
+It prefers the low bushes at the edge of the southern Tibetan plateau, but it can adapt to both dry and cold mountain habitats.
+It is also commonly seen around villages and monasteries, where it feeds off scraps.

+Description

+It is a bulky, long-tailed brown bird with a curved bill and dark streaks.
+On average, it is 31-34 cm long.
 Its vocalizations vary between melodic flute-like notes and harsh jabbering ones.

+Threats

+It is threatened by habitat loss.

+Diet

+Its diet includes insects (Lepidoptera and Diptera) and berries in the summer, and crop seeds, berries, and plant rhizomes in the winter.

+Breeding

+Its breeding season lasts from May to July.
+It mainly nests in willows (Salix longistamina), Rosa sericea, Populus szechuanica, Cotoneaster microphyllus, and elm trees.
+It prefers to nest in areas dense with trees, close to water but far from human settlements.

+Taxonomy

 The giant babax was described by the English ornithologist Henry Dresser in 1905 from a specimen collected by the British explorer Laurence Waddell in the Yarlung Tsangpo river valley in Tibet.
 Based on the results of a comprehensive molecular phylogenetic study of the Leiothrichidae that was published in 2018, the giant babax was placed in the resurrected genus Pterorhinus.